-Our cash equivalents are comprised of money market funds, U.S. government and agency securities, commercial paper and corporate debt securities as presented in the tables below.
+Our cash equivalents are comprised of money market funds, U.S. government and agency securities and commercial paper as presented in the tables below.
 We measure these investments at fair value.
 The fair value of cash equivalents is determined based on "Level 1" or "Level 2" inputs.